 Each clinic has its own particular type of injection, so the components can vary from clinic to clinic.

-Lipotropes are substances which help remove fat from the liver and reduce fat production.
+Lipotropes are substances that help remove fat from the liver and reduce fat production.
 Some of the more common lipotropies used by clinics include:

 - vitamin B-12

-Vitamin B-12 and methionine are essential nutrients required to control the fat and protein metabolism in the body for reactions.
+Vitamin B-12 and methionine are essential nutrients required to control the fat and protein metabolism in the body.
 That said, researchers haven’t proven that taking doses above the normal amount of vitamin B-12 or methionine would actually help a person lose weight.